Probing the Strong Gravity Region of Black Holes with eXTP: Introduction

 Black holes are one of the most intriguing predictions of General Relativity.
 The first black hole solution was discovered by Karl Schwarzschild in 1916~\cite{Schwarzschild:1916uq}, less than a few months after the announcement by Albert Einstein of his theory.
 However, the actual properties of these solutions were not immediately understood.
 David Finkelstein was the first, in 1958, to realize that these solutions had an event horizon acting as a one-way membrane~\cite{Finkelstein:1958zz}: if something crosses the horizon, it cannot influence the exterior region any longer.
 For a long time, the astronomy community was very skeptical of the possibility of the existence of black holes in the Universe.
 The situation changed in the early 1970s, when Thomas Bolton and, independently, Louise Webster and Paul Murdin identified the X-ray source Cygnus X-1 as the first stellar-mass black hole candidate~\cite{cyg1,cyg2}.
 Since then, an increasing number of astronomical observations have pointed out the existence of stellar-mass and supermassive black holes.
 Thanks to technological progress and new observational facilities, in the past 10-20~years there have been tremendous advancements in the understanding of these objects and of their environments.

-The analysis of the X-ray radiation emitted from the strong gravity region around black holes is a powerful tool to study the accretion process of the innermost region of the accretion disk, measure black hole masses and spins, and test Einstein's theory of General Relativity in the strong field regime.
-The prototype of astrophysical system for X-ray observations is shown in the left panel in Fig.~\ref{f-corona} and is normally referred to as the \textit{disk-corona model}~\cite{corona1,corona2}.
-The central black hole can be either a stellar-mass black hole in an X-ray binary system or a supermassive black hole in an active galactic nucleus.
-The crucial ingredient is that the accretion disk is geometrically thin and optically thick, which requires a high value of the angular momentum of the accreting material and an accretion rate between $\sim 3$\% and $\sim 30$\% of the Eddington limit of the source.
-Such an accretion disk is \textit{cold} because it can efficiently emits radiation.
-The thermal spectrum of the accretion disk turns out to be peaked in the soft X-ray band for stellar-mass black holes in X-ray binary systems and in the UV band for supermassive black holes in active galactic nuclei~\cite{Shakura:1972te,Page:1974he}.
+The analysis of the X-ray radiation emitted from the strong gravity region around black holes is a powerful tool to study the accretion process of the innermost region of the accretion disk, measure black hole masses and spins, and test Einstein's theory of General Relativity (GR) in the strong field regime.
+The prototype of astrophysical system for X-ray observations is shown in the left panel in Fig.~\ref{fig:1} and is normally referred to as the \textit{disk-corona model}~\cite{corona1,corona2}.
+The central black hole can be either a stellar-mass black hole in an X-ray binary (BHXRB) system or a supermassive black hole in an active galactic nucleus (AGN).
+The crucial ingredient is that the accretion disk is Keplerian, geometrically thin or `slim', and optically thick.
+Such an accretion disk is \textit{cold} because it can efficiently emit radiation\footnote{Thin accretion disks are cold with respect to other accretion disk models (e.g., advection-dominated accretion flow or ADAF~\cite{Narayan:1994xi}), as well as with respect to the corona.} The thermal spectrum of the accretion disk turns out to be peaked in the soft X-ray band for stellar-mass black holes in X-ray binary systems and in the UV band for supermassive black holes in active galactic nuclei~\cite{Shakura:1972te,Page:1974he}.
 The ``corona'' is some \textit{hot} plasma ($\sim 100$~keV) near the black hole and the inner part of the accretion disk, but its exact morphology is not yet completely understood~\cite{Bisnovatyi-Kogan:1977xxx,Haardt:1991tp,Titarchuk:1994rz,Dove:1997ei,Liu:2003yg,Markoff:2005ht,Sironi:2019sxv}.
-The corona may be the hot accreting material in the plunging region between the inner edge of the accretion disk and the black hole, the hot atmosphere above the accretion disk, the base of the jet, etc. (see the right panel in Fig.~\ref{f-corona}).
+The corona may be the base of the jet, the hot atmosphere above the accretion disk, an inner, advection-dominated accretion flow when the inner edge of the disk is truncated at large radii, etc. (see the right panel in Fig.~\ref{fig:1}).